 How can a student testing COVID positive and living on campus get food?

-Students can pick up food from the on-campus dining facilities but must remain in a mask at all times outside of their residential room assignment.
+Students can pick up food from on-campus dining facilities but must remain in a mask at all times outside of their residential room assignment.
 Students should not be eating in the dining facilities if they tested positive.
-Students may also arrange for a classmate to pick up food or delivery through Merchants on Points.
+Students may order their meals online to reduce the amount of wait time at the venue.
+Find out how to order from Duke Dine-Out.
+Students may also arrange for a classmate to pick up food or can have their meals delivered through Duke Dining’s Merchants-on-Points program.

 Will students who are required to isolate after testing positive for COVID be able to attend in classes in person?